KarimaTouhami/KarimaTouhami/README.md

 ├─▣ Software Engineer and IT student at both ALX africa and SUPTEM ├─▣ From Tangier Morocco
 ├─▣ I love to dig deep into complex problems and attempt to find the simplest yet the most effecient solution.
-├─▣ Interested in low-level Programming, CyberSecurity, DevOps, Netwroking, Cloud and AI.
+├─▣ Interested in full-stack development, artificial intelligence, human-computer interactions, and everything in between.
 │
 └───────────────────────────────▰▰▰